Milutin Milanković: Structural engineering

-Milanković continued to practice civil engineering in Vienna until 1 October 1909 when he was received an offer University of Belgrade to work as an associate professor at the Department of Applied Mathematics that comprised three basic branches: rational, celestial mechanics, and theoretical physics.
+Milanković continued to practice civil engineering in Vienna until 1 October 1909 when he received an offer from the University of Belgrade to work as an associate professor at the Department of Applied Mathematics that comprised three basic branches: rational, celestial mechanics, and theoretical physics.
 Though he continued to pursue his investigations of various problems pertaining to the application of reinforced concrete, he decided to concentrate on fundamental research.

 Although this was the turning point in Milankovitch's career, he still does not abandon his "passion for the entire range of construction work, from theoretical ideas to craftsmanship", and continues to engage in design and construction, in parallel with his scientific work.
 Thus, after arriving in the Kingdom of Serbia, Milanković accepted the design and construction of the first reinforced concrete bridges on the Niš - Knjaževac railway, in the Timok Valley through the Nisevac Gorg, at the request of his friend and collegemate from TU Wien and civil engineer Petar Putnik.
 This undertaking was unique in that, at the suggestion of engineer Putnik, the type construction of a reinforced concrete bridge was applied for the first time in Serbia.
 The project of the 30-meter-span bridge, which rests on rocky shores, was done by Milanković with the aim of easier and faster construction of the railway on the route of which the construction of 19 bridges was planned.
 Thanks to this simple approach, the construction of all 19 bridges is solved with one project.
 That is precisely why Putnik's construction company won this job at the public procurement in 1912, when construction began.
 Milanković participated in the construction of the first of the nineteen bridges, which was located near Svrljig, where he fully immersed himself in the work and took care of how "the concrete is mixed, distributed over the formwork and compacted".
 Meanwhile, Milankovitch was granted citizenship of the Kingdom of Serbia in 1910.